alvinang/Vin-Compare/README.md

 * Obtain minimum 3 tables.
 VIN (vin_number, report_id - for nmvtis and carfax), NMVTIS (vin_spec), CarFax (vin_spec)
 * Potential: Add User table with Stripe ID
 * Create gem for AntiVin.su
+* Look into AntiVin.su PHP code to possibly transfer to Ruby or just use existing PHP code for return values